 Sissel W. McCarthy

 Award winning international business journalist Sissel McCarthy is a Distinguished Lecturer and director of the Journalism Program at Hunter College.
-She has been teaching reporting, multimedia writing and news literacy to undergraduates for more than 13 years at Hunter College, NYU and Emory University.
+She has been teaching reporting, multimedia writing and news literacy to undergraduates for more than 16 years at Hunter College, NYU and Emory University.
 At Hunter College, she has introduced multimedia reporting across the curriculum, beginning in Reporting and Writing 1 and 2 right through all upper level courses.
 All Hunter journalism students now build their own website to establish their digital identity and publish their work while learning best practices for digital publication.
 Students are also using social media to research, report, publish and promote their stories.
-Journalism classes at Hunter use #hunterjourn for tweets, @hunterjourpgm for Instagram posts, and the YouTube channel Hunter College Journalism for visual storytelling and news stories using Snapchat.
-McCarthy has also introduced the study of news literacy at Hunter College and expanded Hunter's commitment to prepare students to report and write multimedia stories across all platforms by adding several new courses including Mobile Journalism, Radio Reporting and Podcasting, News Video Reporting and Studio News Production, a class which produces the bi-weekly show, Hunter News Now.
+Journalism classes at Hunter use #hunterjourn for tweets, @hunterjourpgm for Instagram posts, and the YouTube channel Hunter College Journalism for visual storytelling.
+McCarthy has also introduced the study of news literacy at Hunter College through a course called News Literacy in a Digital Age that has been approved as a CUNY Common Core course.
+She has also expanded Hunter's commitment to prepare students to report and write multimedia stories across all platforms by adding several new courses including Mobile Journalism, Radio Reporting and Podcasting, News Video Reporting and Studio News Production, a class which produces the bi-weekly show, Hunter News Now.

 She also works with academics to help them present their research to journalists and the public so that their work can make an impact and reach the widest possible audience.
-Most recently, the International Communications Association (ICA), an academic association of more than 4,500 communication scholars around the world invited her to speak about public scholarship at its annual conference in Fukuoka, Japan in 2016 and in Seattle in 2014.
+Most recently, the International Communications Association (ICA), an academic association of more than 4,500 communication scholars around the world invited her to speak about public scholarship at its annual conference in Fukuoka, Japan and in Seattle.

 While at the Arthur L Carter Journalism Institute at New York University, McCarthy taught an intensive writing workshop designed to teach the basic elements of news writing and reporting, hard news and feature writing as well as writing on deadline and using social media to report stories and reach a wider audience.
 At Emory University, she was a Senior Lecturer, Journalist-in-Residence and Director of Undergraduate Studies in the Journalism Program, teaching reporting and writing, podcasting, news video production, news literacy and professionalism in the workplace to undergraduates from 2004-2014.
 Her areas of expertise include news literacy, broadcast journalism, and news writing and production across all media platforms.